EB-3 Processing Time: Explained Step-by-Step

 • Form I-140 Petition: approximately 6–9 months (or 15 days with premium processing)

-• Priority Date wait: approximately 0 to 10+ years
+• Priority Date wait: approximately 0 to 10+ years, often the longest portion of EB3 processing time.

 • Adjustment of Status or Visa Processing: about 9 months

 What is the approval rate for an EB-3 visa?
 Approval rates for EB-3 visas are generally high when all requirements are met.
 According to USCIS data, the approval rate for I-140 petitions in the EB3 category typically ranges from 85–90%, depending on the fiscal year and case specifics.
-Success depends on the employer’s compliance, the foreign worker’s qualifications, and proper documentation.
+Approval typically depends on satisfying all EB3 visa requirements, including employer compliance, the foreign worker’s qualifications, proper documentation, and realistic expectations regarding processing time.

 FAQs Recap